MathOnco/Mistic/Readme.md

 ## Requirements

-* Python 3.6 (may work on other versions but has not been tested)
+* Python 3.6 (code also tested and runs on Python 3.7)
   * Install Python from here: https://www.python.org/downloads/
 <!---* bokeh 0.12.16 -->
   <!---* For installation, open terminal and type: ``` pip install bokeh ```-->